Power With Purpose

-- How would OPPD generate electricity at night or when the sun isn’t shining?
+- How will OPPD generate electricity at night or when the sun isn’t shining?

 Because solar panels require sunlight to generate electricity, OPPD relies on other generation resources, such as wind turbines and natural gas units, and coal to generate electricity at night or on cloudy days.
 OPPD manages a combination of power generation technologies to provide power to our customers 24 hours a day, seven days a week, 365 days a year.

-- Would solar panels withstand Nebraska weather, such as thunderstorms with high winds and hail?
+- Will solar panels withstand Nebraska weather, such as thunderstorms with high winds and hail?

-OPPD would specify minimum structural design standards to withstand high winds.
+OPPD is specifying minimum structural design standards to withstand high winds.
 Similarly, the solar panel industry has put significant research and development into designing solar panels that are not as susceptible to hail damage.

 - I heard solar energy is expensive.
 Has it become more affordable?